cobbler/cobbler/docs/cobbler-conf.rst

 allow_duplicate_hostnames
 =========================
-if 1, cobbler will allow insertions of system records that duplicate the ``--dns-name`` information of other system records.
+if 1, Cobbler will allow insertions of system records that duplicate the ``--dns-name`` information of other system records.
 In general, this is undesirable and should be left 0.

 default: ``0``

 allow_duplicate_ips
 ===================
-if 1, cobbler will allow insertions of system records that duplicate the IP address information of other system records.
+if 1, Cobbler will allow insertions of system records that duplicate the IP address information of other system records.
 In general, this is undesirable and should be left 0.

 default: ``0``

 allow_duplicate_macs
 ====================
-If 1, cobbler will allow insertions of system records that duplicate the mac address information of other system records.
+If 1, Cobbler will allow insertions of system records that duplicate the mac address information of other system records.
 In general, this is undesirable.

 default: ``0``

 allow_dynamic_settings
 ======================
-If 1, cobbler will allow settings to be changed dynamically without a restart of the cobblerd daemon.
+If 1, Cobbler will allow settings to be changed dynamically without a restart of the cobblerd daemon.
 You can only change this variable by manually editing the settings file, and you MUST restart cobblerd after changing it.

 default: ``0``

 anamon_enabled
 ==============
-By default, installs are *not* set to send installation logs to the cobbler server.
-With ``anamon_enabled``, automatic installation templates may use the ``pre_anamon`` snippet to allow remote live monitoring of their installations from the cobbler server.
+By default, installs are *not* set to send installation logs to the Cobbler server.
+With ``anamon_enabled``, automatic installation templates may use the ``pre_anamon`` snippet to allow remote live monitoring of their installations from the Cobbler server.
 Installation logs will be stored under ``/var/log/cobbler/anamon/``.

 **Note**: This does allow an XML-RPC call to send logs to this directory, without authentication, so enable only if you are ok with this limitation.